 Preparing a sale process

-The sale of a company requires a very carefully thought out process that must be extremely well organized, and as such, this process is company-specific and therefore unique.
+Every sale process is company-specific and therefore unique.
 Consequently, there is no standard formula for selling a business.
 However, the sale process can be easily divided into a planning phase and an execution phase.

 Price expectations when selling your business

 - Failing to objectively assess the strengths and weaknesses of the business

 - Not recognizing that the business is dependent on personal involvement

 - Hearsay within the industry about prices and valuation multiples paid for similar businesses

 - Basing price expectations on trading multiples of large public companies

 - Basing price expectations on investments made in the past

 How long does it take to reach a deal?

 The time and effort needed to achieve a successful sale are often underestimated.
-While external advisors will do a lot of the “heavy lifting”, the input and involvement of the owner and the management team are vital to ensure the business is ready for sale and to review offers and agreements.
+While external advisors will do a lot of the “heavy lifting”, the input and involvement of the owner and the management team are vital to make sure the business is ready for sale and to review offers and agreements.
 The time requirements for each specific phase of the sale process can be depicted as follows:

 Reasons for selling your business